urlgrey/hsmm-pi/README.md

 The project consists of a PHP web application that is used to configure and monitor the mesh node, and an installation shell script that installs dependencies and puts things in the right spots.

-The HSMM-Pi project is designed to run on Ubuntu 12.04 and 13.04 systems.
+The HSMM-Pi project is designed to run on Ubuntu 12.04 systems.
 Rather than providing an OS image for HSMM-Pi, I've instead created an installation script that will transform a newly-imaged host into an HSMM-Pi node.
 This has several benefits:

  * Greater transparency:  You can see exactly which changes are made to the base system by looking at the install shell script.
  * Easier to port to more platforms: Any platform that runs the supported Ubuntu releases ought to be capable of running HSMM-Pi